2024

 Committee of 100’s ongoing effort to identify and monitor legislation that restricts property ownership by foreign governments, businesses, and people shows a continuing effort by state governments and Congress to limit the ability of such entities to own property in the U.S. (see our data of bills considered in 2023 here).

-• Of the 151 total bills, 12 passed and were signed into law in Georgia, Idaho, Indiana, Iowa (2 bills), Nebraska (2 bills), Oklahoma, South Dakota, Tennessee (2 bills), and Utah, respectively.
+• Of the 164 total bills, 16 passed and were signed into law in Georgia, Idaho, Indiana, Iowa (2 bills), Louisiana, Mississippi, Nebraska (2 bills), Oklahoma, South Dakota, Tennessee (4 bills), and Utah, respectively.

 And since the beginning of 2023…